Political positions of Sebastián Piñera: Education

-With respect to the massive 2011–2012 Chilean student protests, Piñera has defended for-profit activity in education and proposed to legalize it, rejecting the students demands for the public ownership of educational establishments.
+With respect to the massive 2011–2012 Chilean student protests, Piñera defended for-profit activity in education and proposed to legalize it, rejecting the students' demands for the public ownership of educational establishments.
 Piñera considers education a consumer good.

 Foreign policy

 As president, Piñera expressed support for the Argentine claim on the Falkland Islands, as "the unrenounceable rights of Argentina on the islands."

 After the death of Hugo Chávez, the left-wing president of Venezuela, it was known that on 4 May 2010, during a Unasur summit, Piñera agreed with him a verbal and previously unreleased personal non-aggression pact.

 Pinochet's dictatorship

 Piñera has declared he voted No in the 1988 plebiscite on whether Augusto Pinochet should stay on power until 1997.
 In 1998, Piñera opposed the arrest and detention of Pinochet in London, initiated by Baltasar Garzón, arguing that it was an attack on the sovereignty and dignity of Chile.